Earth Notes: Solar Power Finance Without the Jargon, a Review (2019)Updated 2020-08-03 17:34 GMT.

 Clickbait Footnote: Kettling

-People refer to Michael as a genius, and you'd imagine that timing is all.
+People refer to Michael as a genius.
+You'd imagine that timing is all.
 But one has to wonder, against chapter 5's

 Timeline of Relevant Milestones for Solar (p34), if somehow that one might have been called a little earlier and moved the market?
-The world's populist right-of-centre parties might then have wrapped themselves in solar fabric and we'd be fulfilling the Paris 1.5°C target with room to spare.
+The world's populist right-of-centre parties might then have wrapped themselves in solar fabric.
+We'd be fulfilling the Paris 1.5°C target with room to spare.
 Or maybe not.
 B^>